It’s still November …

 You don’t have to use metadata.
 It is an optional feature but, once you start to realise its power, it makes sense to build it in while planning a novel, or writing it.
 Certainly, one of the first tasks I apply to draft one is to check my metadata is providing what I’ll need during the editing process.

 If I do nothing else, I’ll have a title and a synopsis for every scene as explained here.

 Once you get to the editing stage, you might want to use snapshots.
 These work at scene level and allow you to retain earlier versions of the scene, to compare the old with the new and see what changes you had done to create the new version.
 So, if you worry about making things worse rather than better, this is an excellent feature for you.

-Collections present a subset of the material in your Manuscript Folder, selected through the Save feature and saved as a collection.
+Collections present a subset of the material in your Manuscript Folder, selected through a Search and saved as a collection.